yale-winter/Draw-Note-Unity-Hololens-2-Sprint/README.md

 - User Inputs are interpreted by MRTK2 for the correct enviornment
 - Some custom configurations are applied directly to MRTK profile (ex. custom voice inputs)
-- Drawings are stored as a GameObject with a ParticleTrail component attached.
+- Drawings are stored in an Object with a ParticleTrail component